stephband/scribe/README.md

 ## Contributions

-Rich Sigler of Sigler Music Fonts (http://www.jazzfont.com/) very kindly granted permission to use JazzFont shapes as SVG paths.
+Rich Sigler of Sigler Music Fonts (http://www.jazzfont.com/) very kindly granted permission to use JazzFont shapes as SVG paths in this project.
 If you use Scribe a lot consider buying a JazzFont license.

-Gavin Band (@gavmotron) implemented probabalistic key centre analysis using a Hidden Markov Model.
+Gavin Band implemented probabalistic key centre analysis.